 Our priorities for Action and Supervision

 Each year, the AMF publishes its action and supervisory priorities.
-In 2021, our focus will be on remaining fully engaged in tackling the health crisis, taking part in the reforms that will shape future financial regulation and speeding up the transition to sustainable finance.
-Read the details of our priorities for 2021.
+In 2022, our focus will be on four main areas: Europe, retail investment, sustainable finance and the modernisation of our regulatory action.
+Read the details of our priorities for 2022.

 Our priorities for action

 In the context of the French presidency of the Council of the European Union in the first half of 2022, we will work to enhance the transparency and integration of European capital markets and to support the key role of asset management in financing the economy, while ensuring investor protection.
 We will prepare the implementation of the European digital finance framework and contribute to European supervisory convergence.

 We intends to push for a European framework that protects retail investors, while facilitating their access to capital markets.
 We will also continue to educate new investors and prevent scams and bad marketing practices by mobilising all the stakeholders concerned.

 We will support companies in implementing the European taxonomy and contribute to the development of corporate sustainability reporting standards.
 We will ensure the effectiveness and credibility of the financial markets transition and support marketplace efforts to fund the transition to a carbon-neutral economy.
 Lastly, we will promote the development of appropriate labels and standards.

 We will, for example, continue to expand the use of data across all our business lines.
 We will also pass further milestones in the transformation of the AMF’s communications with Paris financial market participants.
 At the same time, the organisation of work within the AMF will be rethought in line with the reorganisation of its offices and continuation of teleworking.